Real Estate Agent Fees in QLD

-Don't have the time or enough information to start interviewing agents?
+Don't have the time to start interviewing agents?

 Final cost tips

-You should also have your solicitor review all agent contracts prior to signing to ensure the clauses stated are reasonable.
+Another measure you can take is to have your solicitor review all agent contracts prior to signing to ensure that all of the clauses stated are reasonable and fair.

-A GST figure of 10% is required for all real estate transactions, and this will be in addition to any real estate agent commission charged.
+Don’t forget to prepare for GST!
+A 10% tax is required for all real estate transactions, and unlike normal everyday purchases, this figure is paid in addition to any real estate agent commission charged.